r-mahoney/Obsidian-LLM-Plugin/README.md

 ## OpenAI Assistants for File Search

 The Assistants API allows you to build AI assistants within your own applications.
 An Assistant has instructions and can leverage models, tools, and files to respond to user queries.
 The Assistants API currently supports three types of tools: Code Interpreter, File Search, and Function calling.
-Our team currently only supports the File Search application
+Our team currently only supports the File Search application.

 In order to use this tool, you first must navigate to the Assistants Creation tab in any of our three views by clicking on the Robot Icon in the header.
   <p align="center">